LoveToKnow/lint/packages/stylelint-config/README.md

 # `@lovetoknow/stylelint-config`

-> LTK's default stylelint config.
+> LTK's default stylelint configuration.

 Recommended: install a extension for your IDE/editor.
 Examples: